 All discarded batteries are considered a universal waste under DTSC regulations.

-Universal wastes hazardous wastes that primarily come from household products that consumers use every day.
+Universal wastes are hazardous wastes that primarily come from household products consumers use every day.
 Universal wastes include fluorescent lamps, non-empty aerosol cans, solar panels (coming soon)

 , and—of course—batteries.